adrianmarino/t3pa-pedals/README.md

     ```

-**Important**: The firmware applies an E**[Exponentially Weighted Moving Average (EWMA)](https://www.youtube.com/watch?v=XV1f_srZg_E)** to each pedal.
+**Important**: The firmware applies an **[Exponentially Weighted Moving Average (EWMA)](https://www.youtube.com/watch?v=XV1f_srZg_E)** to each pedal.
 EWMA uses a **Smoothing Factor** to control the average level over each pedal signal.
 The higher the value, the less smoothing (higher impact of the latest reading).
 For more details, see [EWMA](https://github.com/jonnieZG/EWMA).
 In this project, EWMA is primarily used as a method to eliminate electrical noise on analog inputs, finding a curve that fits better to the input data points detected in analog inputs.

 5. Finish config mode with `off` command: